Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: Is there a cool-down period for validators?

-    Yes, the :term:`cool-down<cool-down period>` period for validators is three weeks when reducing stake or stopping validation.
-The stake is locked during the cool-down period and cannot be changed.
-The stake continues to earn rewards until the end of the cool-down period.
-The cool-down period is there to provide stability to the blockchain.
+    If you decrease stake or remove validation, the funds are not released to your account until after a :term:`cool-down<cool-down period>` period.
+    The cool-down period is three weeks.
+The cool-down period is activated when you decrease the staked amount or stop validation entirely.

 .. dropdown:: Can I change my restaking preference if I am in a cool-down period?

     Yes, you can.
-Note that anything that is restaked during the :term:`cool-down<cool-down period>` period will be unstaked after the stake reduction takes effect.

 .. dropdown:: How much does it cost to become a validator?